sp80808/recording-studio-tycoon/docs/changelog/LATEST.md

 - Updated minigame types to match current implementation
 - Reorganized documentation for better accessibility
 - Improved changelog structure and format
+- Updated app icon and manifest to use a music symbol emoji (🎵) for a more musical and modern look.
+All generated icons and manifest entries now reflect this change.

 ### Fixed
 - Documentation inconsistencies